 The NEC Toroidal Volume Ion Source (TORVIS) is our highest current source for negative ions of hydrogen, deuterium, and helium.
 It is designed for efficient injection into tandem electrostatic accelerators.

-A central magnet is placed on the back plate of the ion source directly opposite the beam exit aperture.
-This produces a conical region containing slow electrons.
-The fast electrons are filtered out of this volume, reducing destruction of the negative ion.
+- Central magnet placed on the back plate of the ion source directly opposite the beam exit aperture, producing a conical region that contains slow electrons and filters out fast electrons to reduce destruction of the negative ion.

 A TORVIS injector system can be configured in three different ways depending on the desired beam species:

 - H– only version: optimized for hydrogen isotopes (protons and deuterium)